 Between battling Daleks and dodging the Cybermen, the Doctor has taken us across the universe, and even dropped by some of England’s important historic places – but did you notice?

-As we prepare for the 12th regeneration of the Time Lord, self-confessed ‘Whovian’ Paul Backhouse (also Head of Imaging at Historic England) takes us through some of the historical backdrops you may have missed.
+Here self-confessed ‘Whovian’ Paul Backhouse (also Head of Archive at Historic England) takes us through some of the historical backdrops you may have missed.

 Episode: The Dalek Invasion of Earth.